-Road and Rail Tunnels in Norway Posted by kari on Dec 17, 2010 in Geography
+Road and Rail Tunnels in Norway Posted by kari on Dec 17, 2010 in Uncategorized

 This may not seem like an interesting topic to many of you, but keep in mind Norway´s topography and the necessity to blast lots of dynamite to create tunneler (tunnels) for biler (cars) and tog (trains) to drive through (not to mention syklister-cyclists and folk på fot-people on foot in certain tunneler).
 Whether you think this is an interesting topic or not, you have to admit that 900 road tunneler in one country the size of Norway is a lot.
 Japan is #2 in number of tunnels in the world.
 Tunnelene (The tunnels) in Norway cover about 750 km.
 There are both above-ground tunneler and sub-sea tunneler.

 See here if you are interested in learning more about Norway´s Tunneling Society and the emphasis they are putting on surface rock excavation, underground construction and related topics.

 Here is a list of main tunneler in Norway:

 - Lærdalstunnelen, 2000, 24505 m, world’s longest road tunnel

 - Korgfjelltunnelen, 2005, 8530 m

 - Bømlafjordtunnel, 2000, 7888 m, see also below